-Mr. Scherzinger was proud to announce that regarding the Newtown Project, the District was victorious on the NID vs Bear Yuba Watershed, and prevailed on all counts.
-As to the adequacy of the project description, the judge said their contest was without merit.
+Mr. Scherzinger was proud to announce that we were victorious on the NID vs Bear Yuba Watershed.
+The District prevailed on all counts.
+The adequacy of the project description, the judge said their contest was without merit.
 On the drainage issue, the petitioners failed to argue the point and then on the groundwater wells, the petitioner showed no evidence to disprove the District's position, so it was rebuffed.
 So in end, the petitioner writ of mandate was denied in Superior Court.